JOY19ANYANGO/phase-1-wk2-code-challenge/README.md

 ```
 * Open http://localhost:3000/characters in your browser to ensure that its working.
 * Open the index.html file in the web browser.You will see a list of animal names.Click on any of the animal name and the details of the animal will be displayed.
+* Click the add votes button to vote for the animals

 ## Lincense